Hook predicates are called by the system. They enable you to

 the functionality of the clauses for the hook predicate is

 automatically combined.
-If this is not done, the last software module
+If this is not done, then the last software module

 to define clauses for a particular hook predicate will effectively